wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 T> If you want faster performance, you may want to consider a cached approach for storing session information.
 You can check out the [official Django documentation for advice on cached sessions](https://docs.djangoproject.com/en/1.9/topics/http/sessions/#using-cached-sessions).

 ## A Cookie Tasting Session
-While all modern Web browsers support cookies, certain cookies may get blocked depending on your browsers security level.
+While all modern Web browsers support cookies, certain cookies may get blocked depending on your browser's security level.
 Check that you've enabled support for cookies before continuing.

 ### Testing Cookie Functionality
 To test out cookies, you can make use of some convenience methods provided by Django's `request` object.
 The three of particular interest to us are `set_test_cookie()`, `test_cookie_worked()` and `delete_test_cookie()`.
 In one view, you will need to set the test cookie.
 In another, you'll need to test that the cookie exists.
 Two different views are required for testing cookies because you need to wait to see if the client has accepted the cookie from the server.